Your U.S. Last Will and Testament Abroad

 How to know if this legal document is valid outside the United States

-For example, if the laws of your state require a will to be signed only in front of two witnesses but the laws of the foreign country where you own assets require a will to be signed in front of, say, three witnesses.
-If you didn't have the correct number of witnesses, then your U.S. will may not be valid in the foreign country.
+The state you live in may require a will to be signed in the presence of two witnesses.
+But the laws of the foreign country where you own assets might require a will to be signed in front of, say, three witnesses.
+If you didn't have the correct number of witnesses, then your U.S. will may not be valid in the country where those assets are located.

-Aside from this, while a handful of U.S. states recognize "nuncupative wills" and/or "holographic wills," most U.S. states and some foreign countries do not.
-(A nuncupative will is a verbal will that is spoken in front of two or more witnesses, typically while the person wishing to make their inheritance intentions clear is dying.
-A holographic will is one that is written entirely in the Testator's own handwriting and signed and dated by the Testator.)
+While a handful of U.S. states recognize nuncupative wills and/or holographic wills, most U.S. states and some foreign countries do not.
+A nuncupative will is a verbal will that is spoken in front of two or more witnesses, typically while the person wishing to make their inheritance intentions clear is dying.
+A holographic will is one that is written entirely in the deceased person's own handwriting and signed and dated by that person, with no witnesses.

-Contrast the generally more permissive rules in the U.S. with inheritance laws overseas: Many countries, including France, Germany, Italy, Japan, Russia, and Spain, have forced heirship laws that are more strict than Louisiana's; they require all or a portion of a deceased person's property must go to a blood relative instead of, or in addition, to a spouse.
-This disposition cannot be avoided by stating a different disposition in your will.
+Contrast the generally more permissive rules in the U.S. with inheritance laws overseas: Many countries, including France, Germany, Italy, Japan, Russia, and Spain, have forced heirship laws that are more strict than Louisiana's; they require all or a portion of a deceased person's assets to go to a blood relative instead of or in addition to a spouse.
+This legal requirement can not be avoided by stating a different disposition preference in your will.

-Another example of how a U.S. will can create problems in a foreign country is when the U.S. will establish testamentary trusts for some or all of the beneficiaries named in the will.
-This type of trust—which goes into effect only after its creator has died and their estate has been settled—is quite common in the U.S., they are not in many foreign countries, due mainly to adverse tax consequences for the government.
+Another example of how a U.S. will can create problems in a foreign country is when it establishes testamentary trusts for some or all of the beneficiaries named in the will.
+This type of trust—which goes into effect only after its creator has died and their estate has been settled—is quite common in the U.S., but it is not in many foreign countries, due mainly to adverse tax consequences for the government.
 If you wish to leave non-U.S. assets as an inheritance according to the terms of a testamentary trust, the beneficiary or beneficiaries will likely have to pay substantial taxes on them.